History of Anglo-Saxon England: Death of Edward the Confessor

 St Bene't's Church of Cambridge, the oldest extant building in Cambridgeshire; its tower was built in the late Anglo-Saxon period.

-On 26 December 1065, Edward was taken ill.
-He took to his bed and fell into a coma; at one point, he woke and turned to Harold Godwinson and asked him to protect the queen and the kingdom.
-On 5 January 1066, Edward the Confessor died, and Harold was declared king.

-Although Harold had "grabbed" the crown of England, others laid claim to it, primarily William, Duke of Normandy, who was cousin to Edward the Confessor through his aunt, Emma of Normandy.
-It is believed that Edward had promised the crown to William.
+Edward died on 5 January 1066, after nominating Harold as king, and Harold accepted even though he appears to have supported the claim of William, Duke of Normandy to the throne.
 Harold had agreed to support William's claim after being imprisoned in Normandy by Guy of Ponthieu.
 William had demanded and received Harold's release, then during his stay under William's protection it is claimed, by the Normans, that Harold swore "a solemn oath" of loyalty to William.
 Harald Hardrada of Norway also had a claim on England, through Cnut and his successors.
 He had a further claim based on a pact between Harthacnut and Magnus II of Norway.